Chapter 8. The Eastern Approach to Strategy

 Intelligence

-“Warfare is the art of deceit”.
+“Warfare is the art of deceit” — The Art of War (chapter 1)

 Five Factors